 If you’re considering liposuction to remove specific areas of fact, you can look forward to a new contour after your body heals and reveals its new shape.
 We offer liposuction at our Atlanta practice as an outpatient procedure, and most people go home the same day.
 With our advanced surgical techniques and specific post-op instructions, most patients feel minimal discomfort after their procedures.
 I’ve compiled the tips below to help you prepare for a quick and smooth recovery.

 - Hydrate and eat clean.
 Drinking plenty of water and eating simple, wholesome meals is essential to feeling your best during recovery.
 Sometimes lack of activity and pain medication can cause constipation.
 Staying well-hydrated will help maintain regularity during recovery.
 You should also eat lean protein, fruits, and vegetables, and reduce your sugar and salt intake.
 Try to stay away from processed food as well.
 Too much salt alone or in processed foods can increase bloating and hinder recovery.
+The National Institutes of Health offers additional guidance on what to eat after surgery.

 - Don’t smoke.
 For best results, avoid smoking and other nicotine products for 8 weeks before surgery and after surgery during the recovery period.
 Nicotine constricts the blood vessels, reducing the amount of oxygen delivered to the tissues and making it harder for your body to heal.
 Smoking can also cause serious complications such as blood clots.